 In April 2004, the United States Environmental Protection Agency (U.S. EPA) issued final designations regarding the 1997 8-hour ozone standard.
 The 1997 8-hour standard is violated when the 3-year average of the annual fourth highest daily maximum 8-hour ozone average concentration exceeds 0.08 ppm (parts per million).
 All four counties (Clark, Greene, Miami, and Montgomery) in the Dayton/Springfield Region (D/S Region) and Warren County in the Cincinnati Region were designated as basic non-attainment for ozone.
 The D/S Region was designated to attainment/maintenance for 1997 ozone in August 2007 and the Cincinnati Region was designated to attainment/maintenance for 1997 ozone in May 2010.
-The Cincinnati Region is also designated as maintenance for the 2008 ozone standard and non-attainment for 2015 ozone.
+The Cincinnati Region is also designated as maintenance for the 2008/2015 ozone standards.

 On March 6, 2015, U.S. EPA published the final rule for the Implementation of the 2008 NAAQS for Ozone: State Implementation Plan Requirements, 80 FR 12264, effective April 6, 2015.
 The final rule revoked the 1997 ozone standard for all purposes including transportation conformity but on February 16, 2018, the U.S. Court of Appeals for the District of Columbia Circuit on the South Coast II Court Case held that transportation conformity determinations must continue to be made in those areas ("orphan areas").
-As an ozone orphan area and consistent with U.S. EPA's November 29, 2018 guidance and interagency consultation, MVRPC will advance a qualitative Long Range Transportation Plan (LRTP) and new SFY2021-2024 TIP transportation conformity determination for the Dayton/Springfield Region as documented in Table 2.3.
+As an ozone orphan area and consistent with U.S. EPA's November 29, 2018 guidance and interagency consultation, MVRPC will advance a qualitative Long Range Transportation Plan (LRTP) and new SFY2024-2027 TIP transportation conformity determination as documented in Table 2.3.